Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks

 \section{Introduction}

 Hypoxemia, or low blood oxygen saturation (\spo), is an adverse physiological condition known to cause serious patient harm during surgery and general anaesthesia~\cite{dunham2014perioperative}.
-Without early intervention, prolonged hypoxemia can seriously affect surgical outcomes, associated with many adverse complications such as cardiac arrest, encephalopathy, delirium, and post-operative infections~\cite{lundberg2018explainable}.
+Without early intervention, prolonged hypoxemia can seriously affect surgical outcomes and is associated with many adverse complications such as cardiac arrest, encephalopathy, delirium, and post-operative infections~\cite{lundberg2018explainable}.
 To mitigate the effects of hypoxemia, anesthesiologists monitor \spo levels during general anesthesia using pulse oximetry, so that actions can be taken in a timely manner.
-Despite the availability of physiological sensors for real-time monitoring, reliable early prediction of hypoxemic events remains elusive ~\cite{ehrenfeld2010incidence}.
+Despite the availability of real-time data, however, reliable prediction of hypoxemic events remains elusive ~\cite{ehrenfeld2010incidence}.

-In recent years, data from electronic health records (EHR) are used to develop predictive models to anticipate risks of future diseases or potential instability, facilitating early interventions to mitigate the occurrence of adverse events~\cite{west2016interventions}.
+In recent years, data from electronic health records (EHR) have been used to develop predictive models to anticipate risks of future adverse events, facilitating early interventions to mitigate the occurrence of adverse events~\cite{west2016interventions,liu2022hipal,lou2022predicting}.
 Similar attempts~\cite{elmoaget2016multi,erion2017anesthesiologist} have been made to target hypoxemia based on \spo data.
-Recently, \cite{lundberg2018explainable} proposed a gradient boosting machine (GBM)-based method for predicting intraoperative hypoxemia by integrating a number of preoperative static variables and intraoperative physiological time series.
-Compared to prior works that only utilize \spo, the use of comprehensive patient data helps train a more reliable prediction model.
-However, as classical models such as GBM cannot directly utilize multivariate time series, they require the extraction of hand-crafted features with limited capacity for capturing the temporal dynamics of a time series.
+Recently, \cite{lundberg2018explainable} proposed a gradient boosting machine (GBM) model for predicting intraoperative hypoxemia by integrating a number of preoperative static variables and intraoperative physiological time series.
+Compared to prior works that only utilized \spo, the use of multi-modal data helps train a more reliable prediction model.
+However, as classical models such as GBM cannot directly utilize multivariate time series, they require the extraction of hand-crafted features with limited capacity for capturing the temporal dynamics of time series.
 In addition, the uniquely selected combination of features may not generalize to a new cohort from another hospital.